chargebee/chargebee-themes/README.md

 * Templates:
     * For each hosted page - Checkout page, update card page there must be a template in the Templates folder.
 For example, for the Checkout page, there must be a template in the Templates folder with the name checkout.html.
     * The required files in the template folder are:
-        * checkout.html - The page inside which the Checkout page for both plan specific hosted pages & api based checkout pages are rendered
+        * checkout.html - The page inside which the Checkout page for both plan specific hosted pages & api based checkout pages are rendered.
 		* update_card.html - The page inside which the Update card page is rendered.
 		* iframe.html - The page inside which the both the checkout & update card page is rendered when requesting the hosted pages for embedding inside iframe within your app.
+		* login.html - The page which is used to render the customer portal login page along with options to request reset password and signup link.
+		* portal.html - The customer portal page which is used to render the account details, billing address, card details, invoices, subscription details and shipping address for a customer.
+		* edit.html - The customer portal page which is used to render the edit page for account details, billing address, card details and shipping address.
+This page is also used to render the cancel subscription page.
-        * error.html - The page which is rendered with the error message in case of errors.
+		* error.html - The page which is rendered with the error message in case of errors while accessing the checkout page, update card page and customer portal pages.

 * Assets:
     * This holds the stylesheets and images used in the css.